APNIC-Labs/draft-kskroll-sentinel/README.md

    Note that this document is being worked on in GitHub - see Abstract.
    The below is mainly large changes, and is not authoritative.

+   From -15 to -16:

+   o  Addressed IESG comments

+   o  Benjamin Kaduk's Discuss on draft-ietf-dnsop-kskroll-sentinel

+   o  Also added Terry's "This a bad design pattern, but we decided the
+      benefits outweigh the costs this time." text.

+   o  Suggestion from Adam to clarify that bypassing e.g gethostbyname()
+      can provide better testing.

+   o  Nit: Forgot 'name' in 'This name MUST be a validly-signed name.'

+   o  Clarified that 'bogus.example.com' is intentionally DNSSEC bogus /
+      invalid.

    From -14 to -15: